 Office of the Sheriff

-The K9 team of the Kalamazoo County Sheriff’s Office provides missing person tracking, building search, narcotics search, and suspect apprehension options for incidents within the county of Kalamazoo.
+The K-9 team of the Kalamazoo County Sheriff’s Office provides missing person tracking, building search, narcotics search, and suspect apprehension options for incidents within the county of Kalamazoo.

-|K-9 Ajax was born in 2013 and has been with the KCSO since 2014.
-He is trained in multiple areas including tracking and narcotics/drug detection.
-Ajax loves doing his job and loves to play when off duty.
-K-9 Ajax and his handler Sergeant Coleman have been responsible for numerous criminal apprehensions and the confiscation of a large amount of drugs.||K-9 Zeus was born in 2013 in the Netherlands and has been with the KCSO since 2014.
+K-9 Zeus was born in 2013 in the Netherlands and has been with the KCSO since 2014.
 Zeus is a multipurpose trained K-9 and can track individuals, locate lost articles, find controlled substances, and protect his handler.
 To date, Zeus' longest track is 1.5 miles locating 6 suspects!
-Zeus is a force mutiplier for KCSO and has assisted in 100's of cases.
+Zeus is a force multiplier for KCSO and has assisted in 100's of cases.
 Off duty, Zeus is a loving family member.

 Becoming a canine handler is a huge, ongoing commitment for the deputies.
-Both deputies and dogs must first go through a K9 academy.
+Both deputies and dogs must first go through a K-9 academy.
 In the academy, the deputies become accustomed to their new partners and learn to read their body language.
 The dogs have already received their initial training by this time, but they must learn to work with their new handlers and receive deeper training in each discipline.

-Following graduation, the K9 deputies’ partners become part of the family, and require continual, ongoing training both at home and work.
+Following graduation, the K-9 deputies’ partners become part of the family, and require continual, ongoing training both at home and work.
 The deputies are partnered for the working life of the dog, typically six to nine years, unless the dog is disabled in the line of duty.
-At the end of their career, KCSO’s K9s are given to their handlers to begin a well earned retirement.
+At the end of their career, KCSO’s K-9s are given to their handlers to begin a well-earned retirement.